Paracel Islands Overview, South China Sea

 These are the six island or reef groupings in the Paracels that we document on individual webpages.

-These features are under the de-facto control of PRC since the Battle of the Paracel Islands in January, 1974 when the PRC expelled Vietnamese forces from the Crescent Group.
+A few of those islands were taken (under the de-facto control of PRC) since the Battle of the Paracel Islands in January, 1974 when the PRC expelled Vietnamese forces from the Crescent Group.
 The battle is called: "In Chinese, the brief battle is known as the “Self-Defense War of Xisha” (西沙自卫反击战), as opposed to Vietnamese name, the Naval Battle of Hoàng Sa (Hải chiến Hoàng Sa)."
 Woody Island, which now has a permanent population of 1,000 people (thank you The Diplomat dot com), is the capital of the administrative unit Sansha City, Hainan Province, which oversees all PRC interests in the South China Sea.

 These islands are claimed by 'de jure' sovereignty by PRC, Vietnam and ROC.